 Pottery is a fun activity I have started practicing in a communal setting, where we each provide our own clay but share the work space, kiln, throwing wheels, molds, tools and dipping glazes.
 The highlight of my weeks are pottery days when I get to play with the clay.
 I use mostly commercial glazes, simply because as an artist I want more colour options than the community glazes offered.
 I can't seem to produce pieces fast enough to try out all the glaze combinations I'd like to test.
 These are a few of my favourites from the past couple of years.
 All are hand built.
 I haven't yet practiced wheel throwing.

 I was thrilled when this came out of the kiln with exactly the look for which I'd hoped.
-This Celedon Bloom (Mayco) on the lower 2/3s, a band of Chun Plum on the top, then Light Flux where they meet and on the rim.
+This is Celedon Bloom (Mayco) on the lower 2/3s, a band of Chun Plum on the top, then Light Flux where they meet and on the rim.

 This piece is finished with just clear glaze.
 The contrasting colours are made by combining two kinds of clay.

 Testing out some new glazes from Coyote.
-This is Archie's Base and one layer of Rhubarb all over, then Emerald Falls on the top inch.
+This is Archie's Base with one layer of Rhubarb all over, then Emerald Falls on the top inch.
 I love how the Emerald Falls turned blue along the edges of the flow.

 Testing out another new glaze -- Blue Snowflake, a crystal glaze from Mayco on the top inch, then Chun Plum (Amaco) on the rest.
 Most of the crystals just melted and flowed down, and the pale yellow was unexpected, but I love the end result.

 Experiments in decorating.
-The mirror shows the underside of this bowl, with diamond shaped medallion on each of five sides.
+The mirror shows the underside of this bowl, with a diamond shaped medallion on each of five sides.
 Glazed with Chun Plum (Amaco) all over except avoiding the medallions, then Lustrous Jade all over, including the Medallions.

 The base on this one is Sky Celedon (Amaco), and I don't remember what I used on the top band -- I suspect Blue Rutile -- then Light Flux on the rim.